 Overall, there are many cheese options that can be used in a broccoli quiche, so feel free to experiment and find your favorite combination!

 1 ( 375g) Ready-rolled Shortcrust Pastry

-1 medium head of broccoli, cut into bite-size florets
+1 large head of broccoli, cut into bite-size florets

 Salt and pepper to season

 2. Fill a large pan with water, add a pinch of salt and bring to the boil over a high heat.
 Add in broccoli florets and cook for 3-4 minutes or until fork tender.
 Drain the broccoli in a colander.
 Set aside.

 3. Roll out the dough on a lightly floured surface.
 Line a pie pan (23 cm /9-inch) with the pie crust.
 Press gently to fill the corners and extend the crust all the way to the edge.
 Crimp the edge.

 4. In a bowl, whisk together the eggs, milk and heavy/double/whipping cream.
 Season with salt and pepper to taste.
 Stir in the grated cheddar cheese.

 5. Spread the broccoli florets over the bottom of the pie crust.
 Sprinkle with brie cheese evenly over the broccoli and and pour the egg mixture over the top.